GrimIrani/copycat/src/README.md

 # Usage
 ```
 ./copycat "this will be booom!!!"
-when you PASTE will shows: `this will be booom!!!`
+when you PASTE will shows: 'this will be booom!!!'

-echo love >>test.txt
+echo love >> test.txt
 cat test.txt | ./copycat
-when you PASTE will shows: "love"
+when you PASTE will shows: 'love'
 ```